 Baptisms for Older Children, Teens & Adults

 For older children, teens and adults take on a different nature as the person themselves, and not the parents, or guardians, are the ones learning and experiencing the sacrament.
-For these we suggest the process of Becoming Catholic (the RCIA) for children, teens, or adults.
+For these we suggest the process of Becoming Catholic (the OCIA) for older children, teens, or adults.

 A Bit about Baptism